ebu/ebu-tt-live-toolkit/docs/source/conversion_to_ebuttd.rst

 This class manages various possible complications, including a significant set of constraints about font size.

-Note that conversion to EBU-TT-D was not in scope for this project and therefore it was not implemented fully.

 Here's some documentation from the coding process that captures some of our internal conversation about how to map font sizes, to give an idea of the complexity.